kamble0805/coach/Documentation.md

-# Admissions Dashboard Development Documentation
+# Admissions System Development Documentation

 ## Project Overview

-The **Admissions Dashboard** is a web-based application designed for managing student admissions, viewing student details, and managing fee structures for a coaching class system.
-The application is built using **Django**, with a front-end developed using **HTML**, **CSS**, and **JavaScript**.
-The system aims to streamline the registration and fee management processes for students and provide an easy-to-use interface for administrators.
+The **Admissions System** is designed to facilitate the management of student admissions, fee structures, and related processes in an educational institution.
+This web-based solution is built using the **Django framework**, with an emphasis on a **responsive design** for seamless user experience across both desktop and mobile platforms.

+The system allows administrators to:
+- Register and manage student admissions.
+- Define and manage fee structures for different classes and boards.
+- Track payments and generate receipts.
+- Navigate through the system via an intuitive dashboard and responsive navigation.

+The platform is scalable and built with **PostgreSQL** for future-proofing and **custom CSS** for a mobile-first, responsive design.

 ### Technologies Used:
 - **Backend:** Django Framework (Python)